hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/databases.md

 The default Java type can be superseded by the user defined data type, specified by a `<column>` tag in the `<table>`, `<view>`, or `<select>` query or, alternatively, by a `<type-solver>` rule.

-An explicit type, or a rule is sometimes needed if the database uses an exotic type that HotRod doesn't know how to handle by default.
+Explicit types or rules are sometimes needed if the database uses an exotic type that HotRod doesn't know how to handle by default.

 For more complex cases a `<converter>` can manipulate data with tailored Java logic when reading from